 Full-stack WordPress developers have various responsibilities, including:

-Converting client business needs and preferences into code.
+- Converting client business needs and preferences into website features.

-Safely install the necessary plugins and themes the website may need.
+- Safely installing the necessary plugins and themes websites need.

 What skills do you need to become a full-stack WordPress developer?